-Below, we’ve outlined the step-by-step process that you’ll need to follow to winterize your teardrop trailer water system.
+Below, we’ve outlined the step-by-step process that you’ll need to follow to winterize the water system on your Escapod.

 What You'll Need

 - 2 gallons of RV & Marine specific non-toxic antifreeze (we used Super Tech, found it at Walmart for ~$2/gallon)

 - Large Funnel

 - Hand-crank for leveling jack (this came with your Escapod)